vivqu/vivqu.github.io/_posts/2022-01-01-engineering-disasters.md

 ## Studying catastrophic project failures

-Many engineers, myself included, like to believe engineering is fundamentally rational discipline.
+Many engineers, myself included, like to believe engineering is a fundamentally rational discipline.
 We spend our work hours carefully implementing complicated algorithms, instrumenting tests to validate program execution, and weighing technical tradeoffs to achieve the optimal outcome.
 Given that everyone building technology should be imminently logical, it's easy to assume that